ikidata/multi-genie-agent/README.md

 ## Prerequisites and Installation

 The deployment notebook contains a more detailed process of the required steps to get this working.
 Well let's be honest, you have to choose your LLM model and then just click deploy - the rest is fully automated.
 Claude 3.7.
 Sonnet is added automatically (Pay-per-Token billing on Databricks).
 Databricks.yml is also added if you prefer to use Databricks Asset Bundles for deployment.

+**_Since Databricks Apps on-behalf-of-user authentication is in public preview, you have to activate it in the workspace first._**

 **Implementation process**
 - Ensure you have existing Genie Spaces
 - Clone the repo to your Databricks workspace (instructions https://docs.databricks.com/aws/en/repos/git-operations-with-repos).
 - Populate the deployment notebook (LLM model) and deploy
+- Activate Public Preview in the workspace if you haven't done it yet

 ---